Martin Sharp - The Lost Hokusai

 2. Finding a Hokusai

-As noted in the above catalogue quote, Martin Sharp discovered the original abalone diver artwork back in the northern winter of 1974, not 1973 as stated in the River Caves catalogue entry.
-It should be noted that in his own reminiscences of the event, some of which are reproduced below, Sharp was unclear on the precise date.
-Nevertheless, he notes how he was very excited at the time, and came to believe that it was an original and unknown or lost Hokusai, based primarily on a signature located within the lower right corner of the work.
-Journalist and writer Lowell Tarling interviewed Sharp on a number of occasions from the 1980s through to just prior to his death, and during that period various mentions were made therein of his ongoing interest in Japanese woodblock prints and specifically the work of Hokusai.
-Arising out of the interviews, Tarling published the following account of Sharp's search for prints during the visit to Paris in 1974:
+Martin Sharp discovered the original abalone diver artwork back in a Paris print shop during the northern winter of 1974, not 1973 as stated in the River Caves catalogue entry.
+It should be noted that in his own subsequent reminiscences of the event, some of which are reproduced below, Sharp was unclear on the precise date.
+Nevertheless, he notes how he was very excited at the time of the discovery, and quickly came to believe that it was an original and unknown or lost Hokusai.
+This was based primarily on a signature located within the lower right corner of the work and the opinion of Hokusai experts he consulted in Paris and London at the time.
+Journalist and writer Lowell Tarling interviewed Sharp on a number of occasions from the 1980s through to just prior to his death in 2013 , and during that period various mentions were made therein of Sharp's ongoing interest - 'hobby' - in the collecting of Japanese woodblock prints and art of the Tokugawa or Edo period between approximately 1603-1868, with a specific emphasis on the work of its most prominent exponent, Katsushika Hokusai.
+Arising out of the interviews, Tarling published the following summary account of Sharp's search for prints during the visit to Paris in 1974:

 Martin walked the streets of Paris in his spare time, checking out art shops.
 He described one defining moment: 'I was very interested in Japanese prints.
 It was my hobby.
 I'd see if I could find any anywhere, because they were still rather cheap.
 In Rue de Banque I found this little shop that sold Japanese pictures.
 There was a big pile on the floor.
 I was looking through 200 of them.
 I was particularly interested in Hokusai.
 I recognised some by Hokusai, various other prints, and right at the bottom there was this fantastic picture, the best by far of the pile - which was full of excellent material.
 It was the abalone diver.